akaradjov/personal-portfolio-code/README.md

 Welcome to the GitHub repository for my personal portfolio website.

-Although for saftey reasons, this is not the repository linked with github pages.
+Although for saftey reasons, this is not the repository linked with Github pages.

 This project is built using HTML, CSS, and JavaScript, and incorporates a variety of assets like custom fonts, videos, and images to create a visually engaging and interactive online portfolio.
 The repository is structured to facilitate easy navigation and comprehension of the codebase: